Home

 Introduction

-In its high level of support for file processing, the .NET Framework provides the FileInfo class.
+In its high level of support for file processing, the .NET Framework provides a class named FileInfo.
 This class is equipped to handle all types of file-related operations including creating, copying, moving, renaming, or deleting a file.
 FileInfo is based on the FileSystemInfo class that provides information on characteristics of a file.

 Practical LearningPractical Learning: Introducing File Information